israelpablo/DatoMasivos/Final-project/README.md

 val testData = splits(1)
 ```

-we creating the layers array.
+We created the layers array.
 ```
 val layers = Array[Int](5, 4, 1, 2)
 ```

-now is necessay create the Multilayer Perceptron object of the Multilayer Perceptron Classifier.
+now it is necessary to create the Multilayer Perceptron object of the Multilayer Perceptron Classifier.
 ```
 val multilayerP = new MultilayerPerceptronClassifier().setLayers(layers).setBlockSize(128).setSeed(1234L).setMaxIter(100)
 ```

-now is necessary fitting trainingData into the model.
+Now it is necessary to fit trainingData into the model.
 ```
 val model = multilayerP.fit(trainingData)
 ```